Del Monte Center

-Del Monte Shopping Center, also known as Del Monte Center, is an open-air shopping center located in Monterey, California.
-Del Monte Center is the largest shopping center on the Monterey Peninsula and has the only department store in a 22-mile radius.
+Del Monte Shopping Center is an open-air shopping center located in Monterey, California, United States.
+Del Monte Center is the largest shopping center on the Monterey Peninsula.
 Del Monte Center was designed by architect John Carl Warnecke, built by Williams and Burrows Construction Company and originally opened in 1967 but expanded and renovated in 1987.
-The shopping center encompasses 675000 sqft of retail space including 85 stores, one department store (Macy's), Whole Foods Market, restaurants (California Pizza Kitchen, P.F.
-Chang's China Bistro, Pizza My Heart, Islands Fine Burgers & Drinks, Subway, Chipotle Mexican Grill, Starbucks and Lalla Grill), a gym and spa (Energia) and a thirteen screen Century Theatres.
+The shopping center encompasses 675000 sqft of retail space including 85 stores, one department store (Macy's), Whole Foods Market, restaurants (California Pizza Kitchen, Kona Steak and Seafood, Pizza My Heart, Islands Fine Burgers & Drinks, Subway, Chipotle Mexican Grill, Starbucks and Lalla Grill), a gym and spa (Energia) and a thirteen screen Century Theatres.
 Petco was added in 2004, replacing Stroud's.
-The existing theater complex moved in 2006, with the former complex becoming a furniture store for Macy's.